 - Plans for the next phase of projects

 - Recognition of team members who met up with their expectations

 - Outlining areas that need more work

 - Evaluation of Company Data; Revenue, marketing, customer involvement, etc.

 This meeting should serve as an avenue to address relevant issues to the company’s performance and progress.
-To achieve strategic performance management, this meeting should never be underrated or done just for meeting’s sake.
+To achieve strategic performance management, this meeting should never be underrated or done just for the meeting’s sake.

 If things look smooth, employees seem to be acting accordingly with the feedback provided and the company seems to be on the positive track, there won’t be any need to hold these meetings frequently.
 Rather, they should be done at different checkpoints or quarterly throughout the year.

 Employees are one of the greatest assets you have as a company.
-Therefore, you should concentrate on them, encourage them, recognize their abilities and efforts in making the most of them.
+Therefore, you should concentrate on them, encourage them, and recognize their abilities and efforts in making the most of them.